Full-time: Four Years

 Our MPharm programme has strong links with a variety of local and national pharmacy companies, including Boots, Lloyds Pharmacy, Rowlands, Lancashire Teaching Hospitals, Blackpool Teaching Hospitals, East Lancashire Hospitals, Wockhardt and HM Prison Manchester.
 Placements with these organisations are offered at various points throughout the programme.
 We hold a Careers Fair twice a year to give you the opportunity to talk to employers about summer placement opportunities with them, as well discovering what pre-registration and pharmacist careers are available.

-This course is subject to formal re-accreditation by the General Pharmaceutical Council (GPhC) and final confirmation will be published here when received.
+The MPharm course is fully accredited by the General Pharmaceutical Council (GPhC) for the maximum period of 6 years.
 The GPhC sets the standards and requirements in respect of the education, training, acquisition of experience and continuing professional development that it is necessary for pharmacists and pharmacy technicians to achieve.
-Re-accreditation is a process that all MPharm courses have to go through and will require a visit from the GPhC at least every 3 years.
+The overarching philosophy of the UCLan MPharm (Hons) degree is to produce a graduate equipped with the necessary skills, attitudes and knowledge to enter the preregistration year leading to the eventual registration as a pharmacist with the GPhC.

 The School recognises the main purposes of assessment as a statement of achievement and of potential.
 Assessment is continuous and comprises formative and summative methods.
 Formative assessment encourages the development of personal self-awareness and self-evaluation such that you can instigate corrective change to improve your work.
 Formative feedback is central to your development from a dependent to independent worker which is at the heart of the course philosophy.
 This self-assessment begins during year 1 of the course and will be developed throughout the course along with you being required to produce reflective writing of your work and progress.